Psychoanalysis is based on the work of Sigmund Freud.

 A person who speaks always conveys a truth, Lacan said, even if they do not recognise it as such, or if sometimes they deliberately attempt to lie or forget.

 In a Lacanian psychoanalysis the focus is placed on what the analysand says, and on the actual words the analysand chooses to use.
-There is a meaning in these words, and a truth revealed in them.
+There is a truth in these words, waiting to be made sense of.

-The task of the analyst is to help identify and bring this truth to light.
+The task of the analyst is to help identify and articulate this truth.